lucasbpaiva/Libft/README.md

 * ft_strjoin: Concatenates two individual strings together into a brand new heap-allocated string block.

-* ft_strtrim: Trims all specified characters from the absolute beginning and end of a string.
+* ft_strtrim: Trims all specified characters from the beginning and end of a string.

 * ft_split: Splits a string into an array of strings using a single specified delimiter character.

-* ft_itoa: Converts a signed integer value into a null-terminated string representation (handling negative numbers smoothly).
+* ft_itoa: Converts a signed integer value into a null-terminated string representation.

 * ft_strmapi: Applies a function to each character of a string to create a new modified string.